Python

 Optimizing Docker Images

 As your application grows, image size and build performance become more important.
-A multi-stage build helps reduce image size and avoid unnecessary files.
+Multi-stage builds help reduce image size and avoid unnecessary files.

 WORKDIR /app